IDR/celery-example/README.md

 ==============

-Start Redis on localhost, e.g. using Docker (WARNING: this is insecure)
+Start Redis on localhost, e.g. using Docker (this is insecure, see "Redis security" below for a better option):

     docker run -d --name redis -p 6379:6379 redis